 WHERE TO STAY:

 Gear up for a thrilling winter adventure in Ellicottville.
-Make your first stop at Wingate by Wyndham Ellicottville, a great homebase with rates that start around $113/night.
+Make your first stop at Wingate by Wyndham Ellicottville, a great homebase with rates that start around $137/night.

 HAVE FUN IN HOLIDAY VALLEY:

 Head over to Holiday Valley for your fill of outdoor winter activities.
-For those looking to take their first steps into downhill skiing, access to the Creekside beginners area is $30/person.
-Cross country skiers and snowshoers can explore the scenery with a two-ride lift pass ($20).
+Downhill skiers and boarders can purchase lift tickets at varying prices, depending on day and time.
+Cross country skiers and snowshoers can explore the scenery with a two-ride lift pass ($18).
 Fly down one of the 20 snow tubing lanes in the snow tubing park ($30/adult, $12/children under 42”).
 There’s even a conveyor lift to bring you back up the hill.

 TRAVERSE THE TOWN: